KevinKerin/weather_app/README.md

 Instructions to run:

-- Create a new GitHub repository locally and set the origin as the URL of this repository
+- Create a new GitHub repository locally
+- Set the remote as the URL of this repository
 - Pull the repository
 - Build the APK and run on any Android device, or build through an Android Virtual Device within Android Studio